 Garth Brooks Net Worth

-Personal Life: Brooks met his first wife while in college.
-He was a bouncer at a bar she frequented.
-He married songwriter Sandy Mahl on May 24, 1986.
-The couple had three daughters: Taylor Mayne Pearl (born 1992), August Anna (born 1994), and Allie Colleen Brooks (born 1996).
-Brooks and Mahl separated in March 1999 and filed for divorce on November 6, 2000.
-The divorce became final on December 17, 2001.
-His divorce from ex-wife Sandy Mahl turned out to be one of the most expensive divorces of all time.
+Personal Life: Brooks met his first wife, songwriter Sandy Mahl while in college.
+They got married on May 24, 1986.
+The couple had three daughters: Taylor, August, and Allie.
+Brooks and Mahl divorced on December 17, 2001.
+His divorce was one of the most expensive divorces of all time.
 Garth paid Sandy a $125 million settlement.

 Brooks remarried on December 10, 2005, to country singer Trisha Yearwood.